-Rails Migrations in a nutshell
+Rails Migrations in a Nutshell

-Migrations are the perfect way for you to create and modify your database in an organized and in a well-structured manner.
-One of the main advantages of migrations is that we don’t have to write SQL queries since migrations provide you an easy Ruby DSL to Create/Change your table.
+Migrations are the perfect way for you to create and modify your database in an organized and in well-structured manner.
+One of the main advantages of migrations is that we don’t have to write SQL queries since migrations provide you with an easy Ruby DSL to Create/Change your table.

 • create_table